metamn/metamn-dev/README.md

 ## Metamn

-The source code for http://metamn.io and the associated (styleguide)[http://metamn.io/styleguide]
+The source code for http://metamn.io and the associated Styleguide http://metamn.io/styleguide

 ## Technologies